-In determining the appropriate compensation for Named Executive Officers, the Compensation Committee utilizes the Towers Watson Energy Industry Total Rewards Database Report for Canadian companies (the "Report") to indicate a comparative general range for annual compensation.
-However, to provide a more specific comparison to the industry and business activity in which Niko operates, a small list of companies that have components in their respective profiles that are more similar to those of Niko is also utilized.
+To provide a more specific comparison to the industry and business activity in which Niko operates, a small list of companies that have components in their respective profiles that are more similar to those of Niko is also utilized.
 The criteria used in the selection of companies for use in the compensation analysis are: (i) an international scope in relatively under-developed geological areas and political environments, which typically may offer better participation terms; and (ii) focused exploration activity in geological areas similar to, and in some instances the same as, those in which Niko operates.
-Selected for inclusion in this more narrowly focused internal comparison were two companies from each of Canada, Europe and the United States.
-The companies were: (i) from Canada, Nexen Inc. and Talisman Energy inc.; (ii) from Europe, Cairn Energy PLC and Tullow Oil plc; and (iii) from the United States, Noble Energy and Anadarko Petroleum Corporation.
+Selected for inclusion in this more narrowly focused internal comparison were two companies from each of Canada, Europe and the United States, and one company from Austalia.
+The companies were: (i) from Canada, Nexen Inc. and Talisman Energy Inc.; (ii) from Europe, Cairn Energy PLC and Tullow Oil plc; (iii) from the United States, Noble Energy and Anadarko Petroleum Corporation; and (iv) from Australia, Woodside Petroleum.
 The sources of the data were company shareholder reports and proxy statements and similar publicly published company documents.

-Below is a comparison of compensation types for Niko to the mean of the other six companies for the most recently reported year.
-With respect to salary plus bonus, the Chief Executive Officer (CEO) earned 66% of the peer group mean.
-The Chief Operating Officer (COO) and Chief Financial Officer (CFO) earned 78% and 61% of the peer group mean, respectively.
-With respect to all other forms of compensation, the CEO's compensation was 54% of the peer group mean and the COO and CFO were 86% and 56% of the peer group mean, respectively.
+Below is a comparison of compensation types for Niko to the mean of the other seven companies for the most recently reported year.
+With respect to salary plus bonus, the Chief Executive Officer (CEO) earned 42% of the peer group mean.
+The Chief Operating Officer (COO) and Chief Financial Officer (CFO) (average of Messrs.
+Hesje and Valk) earned 61% and 32% of the peer group mean, respectively.
+With respect to all other forms of compensation, the CEO's compensation was 41% of the peer group mean and the COO and CFO (average of Messrs.
+Hesje and Valk) were 52% and 18% of the peer group mean, respectively.